microsoft/vscode-python-devicesimulator/README.md

 # Project Pacifica

 _Pacifica_ is a Visual Studio Code Extension that allows you to realize awesome microcontroller projects using use Python regardless if you have a device or not.
-Start using CircuitPython for Adafruit Circuit Playground Express(CPX)!
-Never worry about not having your board in hand, with Pacifica you can test your code anywhere and anytime and see the same result when you deploy it to your actual microcontroller!
+Start using CircuitPython for Adafruit Circuit Playground Express (CPX)!
+Never worry about not having your board in hand, with Pacifica you can test your code anywhere and anytime and see the same result on the Simulator than when you deploy it to your actual microcontroller!

 ## Features